Periodicals - Frequently Asked Questions

 Can I check periodicals out?

 Current journals and newspapers do not circulate.
 This policy is in place to assure equitable access for all patrons to the most current information available.
-Free scanners and photocopiers that accept coins, bills, or copy cards are available.
+Free scanners are available to make copies of unbound periodicals.
 Bound periodicals in the stacks may be checked out.

 What are the hours of the Lindley and Kaneaster Hodges, Jr., Reading Room?